hasadna/OpenTrainCommunity/simple/train/README.md

 To clean everything and refresh the data to the following steps

 * Verify that you are not running the project in any shell or runserver
-* source the script clean_all.sh.
+* run the script python clean_all.py.
 This will clean your DB and will rebuild it (e.g. it runs python manage.py migrate).
 Note this needs **sudo** permissions

 **IMPORTANT** Make sure that there are no error in the SQL commands.
 They don't abort the script, so look at the output
 ```
 % cd /home/eran/work/pkw/OpenTrainCommunity/simple/train
-% source clean_all.sh
+% python clean_all.py
 ```
 the clean_all.sh, will clean and rebuild the DB and then run migrate. output is like this:
 ```